adnjoo/bookkss/README.md

-Bookkss is a monorepo that provides a platform for users to write and share book reviews.
+Front-end to Bookkss app that provides a platform for users to write and share book reviews.

 The app is [deployed](https://bookkss.com) with Vercel